LeoTindall/dictionary/CONTRIBUTING.md

 ## Architecture

-Hackterms uses a MongoDB databse to store its information.
+Hackterms uses a MongoDB database to store its information.
 If you have Docker and docker-compose installed, you can get up and running very quickly by:

 ```bash
 # build the containers